 Did you know that children who are not reading at grade level by the end of third grade are four times more likely to drop out of high school?
-Or that over the last decade, 37 percent of third-graders in Chemung and Steuben counties were not reading at grade level?
+Or that over the last decade, only 37 percent of third-graders in Chemung and Steuben counties were reading at grade level?

 Keeping Kids on Track

 United Way of the Southern Tier and its partners are addressing some of the barriers to early childhood success by focusing on: